sampsyo/cs6120/content/blog/2019-11-13-efficient-path-prof/index.md

 The edge with `Val = 2` from A to B represents reinitializing the path number register `r` to 2 when we take the back edge in the loop.

-Fourth, the algorithm generates a maximum spanning tree of the graph gotten by taking the DAG and adding an edge from the exit to entry block (and also removing the directionality of the edges).
+Fourth, the algorithm generates a maximum spanning tree of the graph gotten by taking the DAG and adding an edge from the exit to the entry block (and also removing the directionality of the edges).
 This does create a cycle in the graph so it is no longer a DAG but the next step requires the graph to have this edge to work correctly.
 The maximum spanning tree of the graph is calculated by starting with an empty set of edges and iteratively adding edges as long as no cycle is created.
 For the small sample graph we have been using, this would be an example of a maximum spanning tree (the bolded edges are the edges in the tree):

 <img src="simple_mst.png" style="width: 30%">

 Fifth, for every chord of the spanning tree (edge not in the maximum spanning tree) the algorithm computes a mapping `Inc` from edges to increment values.
-The algorithm to do this was specified in another paper referenced by the Efficient Path Profiling paper but is actually quite simple.
+The algorithm to do this was specified in another paper referenced by the "Efficient Path Profiling" paper but is actually quite simple.
 For every edge `e` not in the maximum spanning tree, there must exist a path through the spanning tree between the two endpoints.
 We reinterpret edge `e` as a directed edge from some block `u` to some block `v` in the CFG and find the path through the spanning tree from `u` to `v`.
 We then take the directed sum of all `Val(e')` where `e'` is an edge on the path through the spanning tree.
 By directed sum, I mean that if in the path we go along edge `e'` in the same direction that `e'` is in in the CFG then we all `Val(e')` to `Inc(e)`.
 If we go across the edge backwards, we subtract `Val(e')` from `Inc(e)`.
 Finally, we add `Val((u,v))` to `Inc(e)` to finish the computation of `Inc(e)`.
 For the sample graph and the maximum spanning tree computed above, this is the `Inc` mapping:

 <img src="simple_inc.png" style="width: 30%">

 All `Inc` mappings are required to have the same sum on a path `P` through the CFG as the sum of the `Val` mappings for path `P`.
-The edge with `Inc(e) = -2)` for the edge from A to B was computed by taking the path from B to A in the spanning tree. `Val((A,B))` was 2 but because we traversed the edge backwards, we subtracted 2 from `Inc` of the other edge.
+The edge with `Inc(e) = -2` for the edge from A to B was computed by taking the path from B to A in the spanning tree. `Val((A,B))` was 2 but because we traversed the edge backwards, we subtracted 2 from `Inc` of the other edge.

 Finally, the algorithm inserts instrumentation according to the `Inc` mapping.
 For every edge in the original CFG with a non-zero `Inc` value, the instruction `r += Inc(e)` is inserted by creating a new basic block between the source and destination of the edge with that instruction.
 The block is then inserted into the CFG by rerouting the source's successor to the new block and adding a jump at the end of the new block to the destination block.
 The entry block adds an instruction to initialize `r=0` and the exit block adds an instruction `path_table[r++]`.
 Back edges are bit more interesting.
 For back edges we insert the instruction sequence: